Head of the Research Group “Reorganizing Knowledge Practices”

 - "Transparency and accountability: Causal, critical and constructive perspectives" (under review)

-- "Trials of expertise: How organizations and their stakeholders cope with automated decision systems" (under review)
+- "Trials of expertise: How organizations and their stakeholders cope with automated decision systems" (preparing for submission)

 - "Practical relevance is a joke: A multimodal analysis of science slams" (preparing for submission)

 - "Towards a post-heroic view on impactful scholarship" (preparing for submission)

 - "Verändert offene Wissenschaft wissenschaftliche Öffentlichkeit?" (preparing for submission)